cybershrapnel/HybridTales/README.md

 ## Setup for your own plugin server

+Clone this git into your desired location.

-To install the required packages for this plugin, run the following command to create a virtual environment and install the packages:
+To install the required packages for this plugin, run the following commands to create a virtual environment and install the packages:

 ```bash
 python -m venv venv